-Multi-family Attached When Units Not on Sublots Multi-family Stacked

-Secondary ✓ $\checkmark$

-Parkway (when only frontage or adjacent to shared-use path) ✓ $\checkmark$

-Limited Access

-All ground floor entrances to individual units on a frontage with a sidewalk shall be betw sidewalk when located within 10' of the back of sidewalk.
-Residential units located belo have below-grade entrances, which shall be between 1' and 3' below the grade of the a ow the grade of the adjacent sidewal

-Main Street ✓ $\checkmark$

-4-5 Lane Avenue/Boulevard √ $\checkmark$

-6 or more Lane Avenue/Boulevard ✓ √

-2-3 Lane Avenue ✓ ✓

-Transit Station, Off-Street Public Path, Public Park ✓ $\checkmark$

-Other - Primary ✓ ✓

-Secondary ✓ $\checkmark$

-Parkway (when only frontage or adjacent to shared-use path) ✓ ✓

-Limited Access

-Arcades, galleries, colonnades, outdoor plazas, outdoor dining areas, or similar pedest incorporated into facades.
-When provided, such features that are in line with the buildir meet any required build-to percentage.
-Main Street

-4-5 Lane Avenue/Boulevard √

-6 or more Lane Avenue/Boulevard ✓

-2-3 Lane Avenue ✓

-$\checkmark$

-Transit Station, Off-Street Public Path, Public Park

-Transit Station, Off-Street Public Path, Public Park Other - Primary ✓

-✓ ✓

-Other - Primary
+Multi-family Attached When Units Not on Sublots Multi-family Stacked Other - Primary ✓ $\checkmark$ Secondary ✓ $\checkmark$ Parkway (when only frontage or adjacent to shared-use path) ✓ $\checkmark$ Limited Access All ground floor entrances to individual units on a frontage with a sidewalk shall be betwe sidewalk when located within 10' of the back of sidewalk.
+Residential units located below have below-grade entrances, which shall be between 1' and 3' below the grade of the ad the grade of the adjacent sidewalk ljacent sidewalk. are permitted to Main Street ✓ $\checkmark$ 4-5 Lane Avenue/Boulevard ✓ $\checkmark$ 6 or more Lane Avenue/Boulevard $\checkmark$ $\checkmark$ 2-3 Lane Avenue $\checkmark$ $\checkmark$ Transit Station, Off-Street Public Path, Public Park $\checkmark$ $\checkmark$ Other - Primary ✓ $\checkmark$ Secondary ✓ $\checkmark$ Parkway (when only frontage or adjacent to shared-use path) ✓ $\checkmark$ Limited Access Arcades, galleries, colonnades, outdoor plazas, outdoor dining areas, or similar pedestria incorporated into facades.
+When provided, such features that are in line with the building meet any required build-to percentage. ncorporated into facades.
+When provided, such features that are in line with the building incorporated into facades.
+When provided, such features that are in line with the building meet any required build-to percentage. incorporated into facades.
+When provided, such features that are in line with the building meet any required build-to percentage.
+Main Street ✓ incorporated into facades.
+When provided, such features that are in line with the building meet any required build-to percentage.
+Main Street 4-5 Lane Avenue/Boulevard ✓ ✓ ncorporated into facades.
+When provided, such features that are in line with the building meet any required build-to percentage.
+Main Street 4-5 Lane Avenue/Boulevard 6 or more Lane Avenue/Boulevard ✓ ✓ ✓ ncorporated into facades.
+When provided, such features that are in line with the building meet any required build-to percentage.
+Main Street 4-5 Lane Avenue/Boulevard 6 or more Lane Avenue/Boulevard 2-3 Lane Avenue ✓ ✓ ✓ ✓ incorporated into facades.
+When provided, such features that are in line with the building meet any required build-to percentage.
+Main Street 4-5 Lane Avenue/Boulevard 6 or more Lane Avenue/Boulevard 2-3 Lane Avenue Transit Station, Off-Street Public Path, Public Park ✓ ✓ ✓ ✓ ✓